-2As this Court is aware, on that same day, the United States District Court for the Southern 25 District of California granted the plaintiffs' motion for a preliminary injunction there, enjoining substantially those same portions of the LCM ban that were the subject of Plaintiffs' motion in 26 the instant case.
+&lt;sup>22 As this Court is aware, on that same day, the District Court for the Southern District of California granted the plaintiffs' motion for a preliminary injunction there, enjoining substantially those same portions of the LCM ban that were the subject of Plaintiffs' motion in the instant case.
 Duncan v.
 Becerra, Civ.
-No. 3:17-1017 BEN JLB, Hon.
-Roger T. Benitez presiding.
-Judge Benitez' order in that matter rendered the prospect of an appeal of this Court's 27 order largely moot, since any interlocutory appeal of the denial of an injunction would have 28 required the Plaintiffs to show continuing "serious, perhaps irreparable consequence" from this Court's order.
+No. 3:17-01017-BEN-JLB, Hon.
+Roger T. Benitez order largely moot, since any interlocutory appeal of the denial of an injunction would have required the Plaintiffs to show continuing "serious, perhaps irreparable consequence" from this Court's order.
 See Carson v.
 Am.
 Brands, Inc., 450 U.S. 79, 84 (1981).
+It also inevitably shows that Plaintiffs here have at least "state[d] a claim to relief that is plausible on its face."
+Zucco Partners, LLC, 552 F.3d at 989 (quoting Twombly, 550 U.S. at 570)).
+The Ninth Circuit has since affirmed Judge Benitez' grant of the preliminary injunction against this ban.
+Duncan v.
+Becerra, 742 Fed.App'x 218 (9th Cir.
+2018).